Business Administration (BUS)

 BUS 2500.
 Marketing Management.
 3 Credits.

 The place of marketing in our economy.
 Analysis of the market structure by function, institutions, and commodities.
 Consumer and organizational activities reviewed.
-Prerequisites: ECON 1450 with a minimum grade of C-; MATH 1212 or MATH 1234 with a minimum grade of C-; STAT 1410 or STAT 2430 with a minimum grade of C-, or PSYS 2002 with a minimum grade of C- and PSYS 2010 with a minimum grade of C-; Business Administration, Computer Science & Information Systems, Engineering Management majors; Business Administration minor; Sports Management minor with Instructor permission; minimum Junior standing.
+Prerequisites: ECON 1450 with a minimum grade of C-; STAT 1410 or STAT 2430 with a minimum grade of C- or PSYS 2002 with a minimum grade of C- and PSYS 2010 with a minimum grade of C-; Business Administration, Computer Science & Information Systems, Engineering Management majors; Business Administration minor; Sports Management minor with Instructor permission.

 BUS 2620.
 Managerial Accounting.
 3 Credits.

 Introduction to use of accounting for planning, cost behavior, budgeting, analysis, and decision making.
-Prerequisites: BUS 1610 with a minimum grade of C-; Business Administration, Engineering Management, Dietetics, Nutrition and Food Sciences, Computer Science & Information Systems major, Business Administration, Accounting minor; minimum Sophomore standing.
+Prerequisites: BUS 1610 with a minimum grade of C-; ECON 1450 with a minimum grade of C-; Business Administration, Engineering Management, Dietetics, Nutrition and Food Sciences, Computer Science & Information Systems major, Business Administration, Accounting minor by Instructor permission.

 BUS 2700.
 Operations Management.
 3 Credits.

 Introduces decisions related to the design, management, and improvement of activities that create and deliver a firm's products and services.
-Prerequisites: BUS 2130 with a minimum grade of C-, BUS 1610 with a minimum grade of C-; MATH 1212 or MATH 1234 with a minimum grade of C-; STAT 1410 or STAT 2430 with a minimum grade of C-, or PSYS 2002 with a minimum grade of C- and PSYS 2010 with a minimum grade of C-; minimum Junior standing; Business Administration, Engineering Management, Computer Science & Information Systems major; Business Administration minor.
+Prerequisites: BUS 2130 with a minimum grade of C-, BUS 1610 with a minimum grade of C-; Business Administration, Engineering Management, Computer Science & Information Systems major or Business Administration minor.

 BUS 2744.
 Database Management.
 3 Credits.

 Covers the foundational knowledge of how databases are designed, built, and optimized for performance.
 Students will work with an enterprise database platform to understand how commercially available database products are used in the modern enterprise.
-Prerequisites: BUS 1140 with a minimum grade of C-, or BUS 2740; Business Administration, Engineering Management, Computer Science & Information Systems major, Business Administration minor by permission; minimum Junior standing.
+Prerequisites: BUS 1140 with a minimum grade of C- or BUS 2740; Business Administration, Engineering Management, Computer Science & Information Systems major, Business Administration minor by Instructor permission.

 BUS 2747.
 Green IT & Virtualization.
 3 Credits.

 Analyzes the environmental, managerial, and economic benefits of emerging IT platforms for data center, systems continuity, remote workforce, and e-waste management.
-Prerequisites: BUS 1140 with a minimum grade of C-, or BUS 2740; Business Administration, Engineering Management, Computer Science & Information Systems major; Business Administration minor by permission; minimum Junior standing.
+Prerequisites: BUS 1140 with a minimum grade of C- or BUS 2740; Business Administration, Engineering Management, Computer Science & Information Systems major, Business Administration minor by Instructor permission.

 BUS 2748.
 Bus.
 Driven Decision Making.
 3 Credits.

 Using Microsoft Excel and Tableau software, students will solve realistic business scenarios in areas related to finance, accounting, production and operations, sales and marketing, producing interactive data visualizations focused on business intelligence.
-Prerequisite: BUS 1140 with a minimum grade of C-, or BUS 2740 or CS 1210; Business Administration or Computer Science and Information Systems Majors, Business Administration minors; minimum Junior standing.
+Prerequisite: BUS 1140 with a minimum grade of C-, BUS 2740, or CS 1210; Business Administration or Computer Science and Information Systems major or Business Administration minor.

 BUS 2792.
 Business Process Improvement.
 3 Credits.

 Familiarizes students with the basic conceptual issues of continuously improving business processes to compete more effectively on quality, time, and cost.
-Prerequisites: BUS 1140 or BUS 2740; Business Administration, Engineering Management, Computer Science & Information Systems major; Business Administration minor by permission; minimum Junior standing.
+Prerequisites: BUS 1140, BUS 2740, or CS 1210; Business Administration, Engineering Management, Computer Science & Information Systems major, Business Administration minor by Instructor permission.

 BUS 2800.
 Managerial Finance.
 3 Credits.

 The financial function in the corporation.
 Techniques for evaluating current use of resources and proposed resource acquisitions or dispositions.
-Prerequisites: BUS 1610 with a minimum grade of C-, STAT 1410 or STAT 2430 with a minimum grade of C-, or PSYS 2002 with a minimum grade of C- and PSYS 2010 with a minimum grade of C-; Business Administration, Computer Science & Information Systems, Engineering Management majors; or Business Administration minor; minimum Sophomore standing.
+Prerequisites: BUS 1610 with a minimum grade of C-; Business Administration, Computer Science & Information Systems, Engineering Management majors, or Business Administration minor.

 BUS 2810.
 Intermediate Financial Mgmt.
 3 Credits.

 Examines key areas of financial decision making.
 With cases and problems, issues such as capital budgeting, leasing, mergers, and acquisitions examined.
-Prerequisites: BUS 2800; Business Administration major or minor; minimum Junior standing.
+Prerequisites: BUS 2800 with a minimum grade of C; Business Administration major or minor.

 BUS 2990.
 Special Topics.
 1-18 Credits.

 Specialized or experimental courses offered as resources permit.
-Prerequisite: Business Administration major or minor; Minimum Junior standing.
+Prerequisite: Business Administration major or minor.

 BUS 2993.
 Independent Study.
 1-18 Credits.

 Tailored to fit the interests of a specific student, which occurs outside the traditional classroom/laboratory setting under the supervision of a faculty member, for which credit is awarded.
 Offered at department discretion.
-Prerequisites: Business Administration major; Instructor permission; Minimum Junior standing.
+Prerequisites: Business Administration major; Instructor permission.

 BUS 2994.
 Teaching Assistantship.
 1-3 Credits.